Construction Site Accidents

 a legacy of excellence

 Contact a New Jersey Construction Site Accident Lawyer

 If you have been injured in a construction site accident, we urge you to contact the New Jersey construction site attorneys at the Todd J. Leonard Law Firm right away.
-For over 25 years, our firm has been helping workers file workers' compensation and third party claims so they could receive the medical care and compensation they need after suffering injuries on the job.
+For 30 years, our firm has been helping workers file workers' compensation and third party claims so they could receive the medical care and compensation they need after suffering injuries on the job.